alexatwoodhead/BulkProfile_HL7RoutingRules/README.md

 ```

 By default CSV reports will be created in same directory as source HL7 input files.
-Specify an absolute location if you want in a different location.
+Specify an absolute path if you want in a different location.